-The Inca Trail is a popular hiking trail in Peru that leads to the ancient city of Machu Picchu.
-Along the way, hikers will encounter a number of ruins and archaeological sites that offer a glimpse into the fascinating history of the Inca Empire.
-Here are some of the most notable ruins along the Inca Trail.
+The Inca Trail is one of Peru's most emblematic hiking trail in Peru, leading to the ancient city of Machu Picchu.
+Along the way, hikers visit various archaeological sites that reveal key aspects of the history and culture of the Inca Empire.

 When hiking the Inca Trail, hikers should be prepared for a strenuous trek that can take up to four days to complete.
 Hikers should also be prepared for changes in weather and altitude, as the trail reaches elevations of over 4,000 meters.